MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 This endpoint allows the caller to create a new instance of a specific dashboard in a specific project from the Strategy Intelligence Server.
 The request body contains linking and bookmark information for the dashboard.
 The body of the response contains the instance ID for the dashboard and the status.

-In the sample that was provided, you create an instance of the dashboard “Dossier for Advanced sort” in the “Strategy Tutorial” project.
+In the sample that was provided, you create an instance of the dashboard “Dossier for Advanced sort” in the “MicroStrategy Tutorial” project.
 This dashboard has two attributes and two metrics.

 ![POST_dossier_instance](../../../images/POST_dossier_instance.png)